 Experienced VPN users are probably familiar with IronSocket’s predecessor, HideMyNet.
 The company, which is based in Hong Kong, decided to rebrand and reboot and is now conquering the market under a new name.
 With servers all across the world and improved performance, IronSocket is definitely one of the top 10 VPN providers around.
+Keep reading this objective IronSocket review to learn more about this company’s service and whether it can meet your needs.

 To use the services of IronSocket you will, of course, need to sign up, which is a process that doesn’t waste too much of your time.
 The same goes for downloading and installing the client.
 IronSocket does not have a custom software client, so you will use the open source OpenVPN Connect client.
 After installing the client, you need to perform a few actions to connect to IronSocket’s VPN servers.
 Although you will have to install some files manually, this is an easy and straightforward process.
 Besides, IronSocket features comprehensive setup guides on their website that can be of great help to less experienced users.